notjeffff/BFS_DFS_VISUALISER/README.md

 Notes

-I used ChatGPT as a coding assistant while building this project.
+I used Gemini as a coding assistant while building this project.
 It helped with debugging and structuring some parts of the code, but I made sure to understand the logic and modify the implementation myself.